grafana/grafana/docs/sources/alerting/fundamentals/notifications/templates.md

         CPU usage for instance1 has exceeded 80% for the last 5 minutes: 81.2345

 {{% admonition type="caution" %}}
-Extra whitespace in label templates can break the match with notification policies.
+Extra whitespace in label templates can break matches with notification policies.
 {{% /admonition %}}

 ### Template annotations